Azure/autorest/docs/proposals/generator-specific-settings/literate-configuration.md

 # Literate Configuration

 ## About the Literate file formats
-The literate configuration format is [CommonMark](http://spec.commonmark.org/) document that has embedded code blocks for machine readable sections.
-The this encourages easy-to-author documentation while permitting the specificity desired when authoring and processing instructions.
+The literate configuration format is a [CommonMark](http://spec.commonmark.org/) document that has embedded code blocks for machine readable sections.
+This encourages easy-to-author documentation while permitting the specificity desired when authoring and processing instructions.

 ### Notable Features